Nov 4, 2024

 What concrete solutions exist to adapt my property to heat?

-(H3) Are old buildings more vulnerable to heat waves?
+(H3) Are old buildings more vulnerable to heatwaves?